Acaruso/dsp-stuff-win32/dsp-stuff-win32/notes/riff-file-notes.md

     MMIO_FINDRIFF
 );

-// at this point, parentChunkInfo contains data re: the WAVE header
+// at this point, parentChunkInfo contains WAVE header data that we just read from the file

 // now we find the fmt chunk